Why Brands Can Publish for Years and Still Be Invisible to ChatGPT

 • patterns begin to form

-• systems begin to recognize you
+• systems begin to recognise you

 The Real Cost of Not Fixing This